The best mattress on Amazon in 2022

 The Novilla Bliss is comprised of a cooling gel-infused foam layer that helps regulate temperature, a comfort foam layer to evenly distribute pressure, and dual layers of high-density foam for durability.
 Choose from either 10 or 12 inches of foam depending on your sleep needs and preferences.
 For those light sleepers with a restless partner, motion isolation here is very good per Amazon customer reviews; sleepers will feel nearly no movement if a partner hops into bed or moves during the night.

 This mattress is CertiPUR-US certified and much cheaper than opting for any of the best organic mattresses if allergies are a primary concern for you.
 (A 10-inch queen-size Novilla Bliss mattress retails for just $330.)
-However, it is a memory foam bed prone to some strong mattress off-gassing — but if you learn how to effectively mitigate that you'll be well on your way towards more pleasant sleep.
+However, it is a memory foam bed prone to some strong mattress off-gassing according to several Amazon user reviews — but if you learn how to effectively mitigate that you'll be well on your way towards more pleasant sleep.

 Looking for a mattress that is suitable for all sleepers?
 The Linenspa Hybrid mattress combines the best of both worlds with layers of memory foam atop a base of individually-wrapped innersprings.
 Better yet, it comes in three profiles that vary in firmness: 8-inch (medium-firm), 10-inch (medium), or 12-inch (plush).
 That'll allow you to choose the right bed for your sleep needs and body type.